Try Hubstaff for 14 days

 One way to easily track projects is with an Agile project management tool like Hubstaff Tasks.
 You can add due dates to tasks, create Epics, build Sprints, and see the number of tasks completed during each one.

-Plus, using Hubstaff time tracking along with Hubstaff Tasks gives you a deeper reporting dashboard for everything from budgets to invoices to schedules and more.
+Plus, integrating Hubstaff with Hubstaff Tasks gives you a deeper reporting dashboard for everything from budgets to invoices to schedules and more.